Medicinal herbs to grow at home

 7. Sage

-The sage plant is called salvia or Salvia tulsi in India.
+The sage plant is called Salvia or Salvia tulsi in India.
 It can be used as a spice and a medicine.
 Its leaves are very high in vitamin K and also contain vital minerals like magnesium, zinc, and copper.
 Sage helps with digestive problems like loss of appetite, gastric problems, stomach pain, diarrhoea, bloating, and heartburn.

 It is also used in reducing the overproduction of perspiration and saliva.
 Depression, memory loss, and Alzheimer's disease are also treated with it.
 Sage leaves are eaten whole or ground and can be used to enhance the flavour of food.
 It looks like a bay leaf, but they are entirely different.